Ramadan 2026 timetable and Ramadan rules in Nigeria: What and when to do

 Nigerian Ramadan food timetable

 The food timetable is usually published as a general guide.
 One is free to adjust it to their favourite meals.
-Common meals to break the fasting include Mango Lassi, Efo riro, rice, moimoi bread, yams, fish, bread, and fruits.
+Common meals to break the fast include Mango Lassi, Efo riro, rice, moimoi bread, yams, fish, bread, and fruits.

 Source: Getty Images